Memorymoog: Upgrades

 This upgrade also introduces a significantly improved MIDI implementation over the original MIDI-capable version, the Memorymoog Plus, which included only Note On/Off and Program Change in their original MIDI implementation, allowing the LAMM to respond to key velocity when controlled via MIDI.
 It further adds full MIDI control of virtually all front-panel controls, as well as MIDI sync for the arpeggiator and new arpeggiator modes.

 It also adds the ability to mix the various LFO waveforms.

 New 1/4” jacks are fitted for audio input to the filter and stereo outputs with fixed panning for each of the six voices.

 The sequencer is removed from the stock Memorymoog Plus during this upgrade.

 Since Lintronics replaces the entire CPU with a newer part and adds a new operating system, this obviates any concerns regarding perceived higher latency of Plus models over the original version.

 As part of the idea behind the LAMM is to pre-empt any hardware issues that might arise over time, the upgrade has been expanded dramatically over the years, as experience with failing components has led to their being added to the standard replacement list.
 A LAMM upgrade from 1992, or even 2005, is thus not comparable to one performed in 2015.

 As of 2020, the LAMM upgrade included replacement of over 1700 parts and required ca. eight weeks of workshop time.

 Notable users

 French duo Space Art used a Memorymoog during the recording of their second album, Trip in the Centre Head.

+Jan Hammer used the Memorymoog for much of his early work on the television series Miami Vice.

+Geoff Downes of Asia on their second album Alpha and the subsequent tour in 1983.

+Jon Lord on his solo album Before I Forget, with Whitesnake and Deep Purple studio and on stage.

+Jim Gilmore of Saga from 1982 to 1985.

+David Bryan of Bon Jovi throughout the early - mid 80s.